selectstriker2/selectstriker2.github.io/adventures/Hart of the Fallen/Hart of the Fallen Overview.md

 ## On Death's Door

-- "Commander Ravenwood" tells the party of an old Cleric of Rao that he befriended in Veluna, perhaps he is still around
+- "Commander Ravenwood" tells the party of an old Cleric of Rao, Father Renton, that he befriended in Veluna, perhaps he is still around
+- The party travels down the Velverdyva River, and help a river barge that has run aground
+- After reaching the Cathedral of Rao in Veluna City, the party speaks with one of the bishops, who indicates Father Renton has retired to the foothills of the Lortmils to the south.
+- Travelling to the old hunting lodge, the party is hounded by a group of bandits